The Muse Workspace

 This feature is perfect for those looking to experiment with alternative story designs or trying to fit their work into a particular narrative framework.

-For a detailed look into the different AI models available to Subtxt and Muse, check out The Role of Models in Storytelling.
+For a detailed look into the different AI models available to Subtxt and Muse, check out Focus and Flow.

 Building Storyforms